KungPhoo/ba67-basic/www.ba67.org/readme.md

 **Usage:** `CHARDEF char$, bytes, [more bytes]`

+You can read the bits of a character with the keyword `RCHARDEF`.

 #### For coders:
 If you reimplement BA67 in your own project and your character height is defined to 16, but you only pass